Sprayer

 Ventilation

-Air flow is a very important parameter for successful spraying.
-For pneumatic sprayers only, air speed breaks up the stream of liquid (spray solution) into droplets and also plays a role in mixing the leaves and penetrating the product into the vegetation.
+In the case of pneumatic sprayers, the air speed breaks up the liquid (spray mixture) into droplets and also plays a role in mixing the leaves and penetrating the product into the vegetation.

-In air-blast sprayers, the main function of the air flow is to carry the droplets towards the vegetation, stirring it so that the spray mixture is evenly distributed throughout the canopy.
+For air-blast sprayers, the main function of the air flow is to carry the droplets towards the vegetation, stirring it so that the spray mixture is evenly distributed throughout the canopy.

 Settings and uses

-Vol (L/ha) = 600 x Flow rate (L/min)
+Q (L/ha) = 600 x D (L/min)

 V (km/h) x L (m)

-• V: working speed in km/hour
+• V: forward speed in km/hour

-Total flow rate of sprayer: 12 L/min
+Total output of sprayer nozzles: 12 L/min

 Working speed: 5 km/h.

-Vol (L/ha) = (600 x 12) : (5 x 8) = 180 L/ha
+Vol (L/ha) = (600 x 12) / (5 x 8) = 180 L/ha

-3. Remove the hose and let the sprayer run for 5 minutes.
+2. Run the sprayer for 5 minutes.

 Sprayer flow control - Source A. Martinet